MicrosoftDocs/Viva/Viva/goals/amazon-redShift-integration.md

 ## How to disable the Amazon RedShift integration

 The Amazon Redshift integration can be disabled by an Admin at any time.
-To disable the integration go to Amazon Redshift in the Integrations section.
+To disable the integration, go to Amazon Redshift in the Integrations section.
 Select Amazon Redshift and select Manage.
 On the configurations page, select the **Change dropdown**, select **Disable** and confirm the action.